ionic-team/ionic-docs/src/pages/theming/advanced.md

 While updating the background (`--ion-background-color`) and text (`--ion-text-color`) variables will change the look of the app for most components, there are certain Ionic components where it may look off, or broken.
 This will be more apparent when applying a darker theme.

 In some components we use a shade darker than the background or lighter than the text.
-For example, an item heading text may need to be <code-color value="#404040"></code-color>, which is a few shades lighter than our default text color.
-Meanwhile, the loading component background is a shade darker than white, using <code-color value="#f2f2f2"></code-color>.
+For example, an item heading text may need to be <code-color mode="md" value="#404040"></code-color>, which is a few shades lighter than our default text color.
+Meanwhile, the loading component background is a shade darker than white, using <code-color mode="md" value="#f2f2f2"></code-color>.
 We use stepped colors in order to define these slight variations.
 It is important to update the stepped colors when updating the background or text color of an application.

-By default, the Ionic stepped colors start at the default background color value <code-color value="#ffffff"></code-color> and mix with the text color value <code-color value="#000000"></code-color> using an increasing percentage.
+By default, the Ionic stepped colors start at the default background color value <code-color mode="md" value="#ffffff"></code-color> and mix with the text color value <code-color mode="md" value="#000000"></code-color> using an increasing percentage.
 The full list of stepped colors is shown in the generator below.

 ### Generate Stepped Color Variables

 Create a custom background and text color theme for your app.
 Update the background or text color’s hex values below, then copy and paste the generated code directly into your Ionic project.

-<stepped-color-generator></stepped-color-generator>
+<stepped-color-generator mode="md" no-prerender></stepped-color-generator>

 ## Globals